* Stocks rise for second session, put aside geopolitical woes

 SYDNEY, Aug 12 (Reuters) - Asian shares nudged higher on Tuesday, tracking rallies in the United States and Europe as investors seemed to put aside geopolitical concerns, at least for the moment.

-Singapore's Straits Times Index added 0.3 percent after the city-state reported annualised economic growth of 0.1 percent in the second quarter when analysts had expected a slight contraction.
+Singapore's Straits Times Index ticked higher after the city-state reported annualised economic growth of 0.1 percent in the second quarter when analysts had expected a slight contraction.
 Strength in the financial sector helped offset sluggish manufacturing activity.

 There was also promising news on global trade with the Philippines enjoying its fastest export growth in six months in June.